How are dry eyes treated?

 You should discuss treatment options with an ophthalmologist or optometrist (eye doctor).
 In some cases, dry eye is caused by another disease or condition, like rheumatoid arthritis or systemic lupus erythematosus.
 If this is the case, the systemic disease should also be treated in order to relieve the dry eyes.

 Here are some common treatments for dry eyes:

-These are given 2 to 4 times a day in each eye to treat the underlying inflammation in the tear glands so they produce more tears and better quality tears.
+- Topical cyclosporine A eye drops (Restasis®): These are given twice a day in each eye to treat the underlying inflammation in the tear glands so they produce more and better quality tears.
 It typically takes 1 to 4 months before the cyclosporine A drops reduce symptoms and signs of dry eye.
-These drops have been found to be safe; the main side effect is stinging upon application, which usually gets better with continued treatment.
-Sometimes the ophthalmologist will also treat with corticosteroid drops for two weeks just before the cyclosporine A to speed up the treatment and reduce stinging caused by the cyclosporine A. The corticosteroids cannot be taken long-term due to the risk that they will induce cataracts and glaucoma.
+These drops have been found to be safe.
+The main side effect is stinging upon application, which usually gets better with continued treatment.
+Sometimes the doctor will also treat with corticosteroid drops for 2 weeks just before the cyclosporine A to speed up the treatment and reduce stinging caused by the cyclosporine A. The corticosteroids cannot be taken long-term due to the risk they can cause cataracts and glaucoma.

 Symptoms can be greatly improved by these treatment options.